nod-ai/SHARK-TestSuite/e2eshark/README.md

- This test suite enables developers to add small (operator level) to large (full model) end-2-end tests that compare output of running a model in a Framework (e.g. Pytorch, ONNX) to the output of running the IREE commpiled artefact of the same model on a target backend (e.g. CPU, AIE).
+ This test suite enables developers to add small (operator level) to large (full model) end-2-end tests that compare output of running a model in a Framework (e.g. Pytorch, ONNX) to the output of running the IREE-compiled artefact of the same model on a target backend (e.g. CPU, AIE).
 If the difference in outputs is within a tolerable limit, then the test is reported as have passed, else the test is reported as have failed.
 In case of a failing test, the stage of the failure is reported.

- The test suite organized starting with a framework name: pytorch, tensorflow, onnx.
+ The test suite is organized starting with a framework name: pytorch, tensorflow, onnx.
  For each framework category, multiple modes are tested.

  - pytroch : starting model is a pytorch model
  - tensorflow : stating model is a tensorflow model (planned for later)
- - onnx : starting model is an onnx model generated using onnx python API or a onnx zip file
+ - onnx : starting model is an onnx model generated using onnx python API or a an existing onnx model (zipped)

  Following, upto three, modes are supported based upon what is possible for a framework: